logcheck/style-guide/README.md

 ```

 Either form is acceptable, but we'll prefer using scopes because they handle nil checks more gracefully (as demonstrated above), and because that's the direction the community's headed.

+### Abstract Classes

+Prefer duck typing to abstract classes.
+Abstract classes are required in staticaly typed languages to call methods (send messages to) on classes that inherit from the abstract class.
+They are not required in Ruby because you can send any message to any object at any time.